Originally published in 2022, updated for new dental technology in 2023

 - Immediate feedback

-Maintaining comprehensive and accurate patient records is an essential part of general dentistry.
+Maintaining comprehensive and accurate patient records is an essential part of general dentistry and to keep up with dental technology in 2023.
 Diligent record keeping is a vital skill that empowers a dentist to deliver quality patient care and follow-up.

 But paperwork can be a significant administrative burden for every dental clinic.